Andrehatlo/andrehatlo.github.io/_pages/about.md

 Hired after writing my bachelor thesis on [Machine Learning in an E-Commercial Business](https://drive.google.com/open?id=1ZTvTA2Uo2WnMI_grts0aJcPWlR_Hje06) for Rørkjøp AS.

 On this thesis my main job in the group was to implement a working machine learning solution for Rørkjøp AS.

-This entailed creating personalised data sets for each unique customer, based on their previous shopping data.
+This entailed setting up a machine learning system that learned by looking at personalised data sets for each unique customer, based on their previous shopping pattern and return personal product recommendations.
 Which i did successfully.

     Technologies utilised for thesis:
       - Linux